-First, let me briefly touch on contact-contamination fears.
-Suppose you have an aversion to shaking hands with people.
+Let me describe contact-contamination fears first.
+Let’s suppose you have an aversion to shaking hands with people.
 Now let’s assume the fear is that you’ll catch a disease and spread germs.
-After shaking hands, you might first use anti-bacterial wipes followed by a lengthy handwashing ritual.
-Here you can see that a contact contamination obsession produces a feeling of discomfort that is felt in response to physical contact.
-Non-contact contamination, on the other hand, is when a triggering stimulus takes place by human connection.
-Also, the fear can be interaction with an animal, handling an inanimate object or through word association.
+After shaking hands, you might first use anti-bacterial wipes followed by a prolonged handwashing ritual.
+You can see how it produces a feeling of discomfort in response to physical contact.
+Non-contact contamination OCD, on the other hand, is when a triggering stimulus takes place through human interaction without touching.
+Also, handling an inanimate object, via the internet or through word association.

 Why does this happen?

 Non-contact contamination fears, also known as mental or emotional contamination OCD, can be linked to an unpleasant memory or event.
-This can, but not always, be the environmental onset for developing OCD, if predisposed.
-For example, as a small child, “Sarah” shared a toilet cubicle with her aunt.
+If predisposed, this can, but not always, be the environmental onset for developing OCD.
+For example, as a small child, “Sarah” shared a toilet cubicle with her “aunt”.
 On seeing she was menstruating and not understanding what it was, she remembers being horrified.
 After her first menstrual cycle, she developed an aversion towards women, triggering emotional contamination fears.

-Can someone have both emotional contamination and contact contamination fears?
+Can someone have both emotional and contact contamination fears?

-Yes, “Sam” fears coming into contact with germs by touching door handles (contact contamination); and also being close to the private area of another person, even when clothed.
+Yes, “Sam” fears coming into contact with germs by touching door handles (contact contamination); and also being close to the private area of others, even when clothed.

 Do thinking errors confuse the problem?

-Yes, a negative interpretation of a person’s obsession is a crucial factor to note since these interpretations stem from particular beliefs, such as labelling oneself shameful or sullied.
-As an example, Sarah’s argument is: ‘Women who menstruate are dirty (thinking error); when I am near them, they contaminate me and that makes me dirty (labelling).’
+A negative interpretation of a person’s obsession can worsen the problem.
+These interpretations stem from particular beliefs, and with those beliefs, the person tends to label themselves.
+Sarah labels herself dirty.
+As an example, her argument is: “Women who menstruate are contaminated (thinking error); when I am near them, they contaminate me; that makes me dirty (labelling).”

-How else might a person perceive their problem?
-As with all obsessional themes, an individual usually thinks about their problem as one of “threat”.
+As with all obsessional themes, an individual usually sees their problem as one of “threat”.
 Their understanding of the problem is irrational and links to over-importance of thoughts.
-In other words, emotional reasoning clouds rational thinking about what is humanly okay; the person tends to overthink things, and will question their real values.
-This might be that they care deeply about relationships, or feel sentimental about particular objects, but cannot get past the barriers that confuse them.
+In other words, their emotional reasoning clouds rational thinking about what is humanly okay; they tend to overthink things, and will question their real values.
+It might be that they care deeply about relationships, or feel sentimental about particular objects, but cannot get past the barriers that confuse them.

-How do objects play a part in emotional contamination?
+How do objects play a part in emotional contamination OCD?

-What is the treatment for this type of OCD?
+What is the treatment for non-contact contamination fears?

-A person agrees in therapy to test out theory B by finding workable solutions to overcome their worry, thus removing the threat element.
+What a person does is agree to test out theory B by finding workable solutions to overcome their worry, thus removing the threat element.
 Sam, for example, might be instructed to observe others brushing past each other and noting down the different types of responses that occur in this type of situation.
 Later, discussion with his therapist would be to clarify the following:

 Theory A: The problem is that anyone could be contaminated with an STD, and I’m terrified that they might infect me if I brush past them.
 I would then be infectious and a threat to others.

 Theory B: The problem is that I care very much about closeness with others and the thought that they could contaminate me causes me a lot of distress.
-My behavioural experiment has shown me that the likelihood of people being infected with an STD is close to zero.
+My behavioural experiment has shown me that the likelihood of becoming infected with an STD by brushing past someone is close to zero.